Highlights of County Sligo

 Knocknarea – Maeve’s Cairn

-William Butler Yeats famously wrote about the Innisfree in Lough Gill in his poem “The Lake Isle of Innisfree”.
+William Butler Yeats famously wrote about the Island of Innisfree in Lough Gill in his poem “The Lake Isle of Innisfree”.
 Lough Gill flows through two counties, County Sligo and County Leitrim, but the majority of the Lake is on the Sligo side.
 Boat trips are available to tour the 8km (5mile) Lough Gill and fishing trips and bird watching tours are also popular.

 The ruins of the mid 13th century Sligo Abbey (also known as The Convent of the Holy Cross) can be found in Sligo Town.
 Visitors will be able to see carvings on tombs, the cloister and a fantastic example of a finely sculptured stone alter.
 A large number of headstones can also be viewed onsite as the Abbey used to be the burial ground for the town of Sligo.